Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Results

 In Table~\ref{tab:cc}, we summarize the average values of Figures~\ref{fig:bias} and~\ref{fig:cc}.
-Our bias values are in agreement with unity across all scales for both gas and dark matter maps except for high-mass gas maps at the large scale, which is within $0.001$ agreement with unity.
-Our cross-correlation values are close to unity at large scales, and around between $0.8$ to $0.95$ for small scales, indicating that our model is able to reproduce the structure of clusters very well at these two different scale lengths.
+Our bias values are close in agreement with unity across all scales for both gas and dark matter maps.
+Our cross-correlation values are close to unity at large scales, and around $0.97$ for gas and $0.80$ for dark matter for small scales, indicating that our model is able to reproduce the structure of clusters very well at these two different scale lengths.